dinukacodes/Trackless/README.md

-# Trackless
+# NO-CRUMBS

 Privacy Without the Footprint 🛡️

-Trackless is a powerful Chrome extension designed to protect your online privacy by blocking trackers, managing cookies, and ensuring a safer browsing experience with minimal effort.
+NO-CRUMBS is a powerful Chrome extension designed to protect your online privacy by blocking trackers, managing cookies, and ensuring a safer browsing experience with minimal effort.

 ![icon128](https://github.com/user-attachments/assets/6e867494-9561-4682-b6be-92df71cfb6c0)